Grantmaking

 The Western Mass Transformation Fund supports grassroots efforts of communities working towards social justice in Hampden, Hampshire, Franklin, and Berkshire counties of Western Mass, with deliberate attention given to organizations led by people of color.
 Organizations must have a focus on community organizing and building power for systemic change.
 Average grants size is $3,000.
 More information can be found here.

+Any organization that fits PDF’s guidelines is eligible to apply for a grant.
+PDF currently only funds organizations in the United States, Haiti and Mexico.
 To view a recording of the grants information session, click here.
 To view the slides from this presentation, click here.

 De Colores Rapid Response Fund